 Involving little ones can decrease picky eating and increase appetite and willingness to try new foods.
 Here are a few ways they can help:

-- Toddlers: Help with peeling and mashing the bananas, grease bread pan with a paper towel and dollop of oil; whisk ingredients together, stir in flour and mix-ins
+- Toddlers: Help with peeling and mashing the bananas, grease bread pan with a paper towel and a dollop of oil; whisk ingredients together, stir in flour and mix-ins

 - Big Kids: All of the above!

 Make a double batch and freeze one for later!
-Once the loaf has completely cooled, tightly wrap it in foil and place in an airtight freezer bag, pressing out as much air as possible.
+Once the loaf has completely cooled, tightly wrap it in foil and place it in an airtight freezer bag, pressing out as much air as possible.
 Defrost overnight on the counter.